 STEP 3: Seal and Insulate the Foundation Wall

 Closed Cell foam will both seal and insulate your foundation wall.
 In addition, using spray foam insulation on crawl spaces adds a moisture barrier to help keep moisture from wicking through the stone or concrete.

 Check your particular climate zone to determine how much foundation insulation coating should be applied to your crawl space walls.
 Use foam board or plywood to cover over any existing vents.
 Apply a layer of closed cell foam to coat the entire foundation wall from the crawlspace side.
 Ensure that the foam overlaps the vapor barrier extending partially up the wall.

 The final step is to seal and insulate the Band/Rim Joists with the help of a DIY crawl space encapsulation kit with the help of a DIY crawl space encapsulation kit.

 Prior to sealing and insulating the band joists, air and moisture are introduced through a variety of problem areas.
 Click on the image to the right to see a larger, detailed version.

 Fortunately, all of the above problems can be addressed with one easy solution.
 Just apply closed cell spray foam over this entire area.
 Be sure to cover all seams to air seal and coat the band joist with 1-2 inches of crawl space spray insulation foam.
 Closed cell crawl space foam insulation also creates a moisture barrier and helps prevent condensation.

-There are a few additional benefits of using spray foam insulation in unvented crawl spaces.
+There are a few additional benefits of using foundation spray foam insulation in unvented crawl spaces.